Stricken yacht drifting in Pacific as four crew members airlifted to safety

 Two Auckland Westpac Rescue helicopters flew to the scene, and one was able to successfully winch the group from their life raft at 12.30pm.

-Chief paramedic Karl Tayler extracted all four patients with the help of crew chief Mark Cannell.
+Chief paramedic Karl Taylor extracted all four patients with the help of crew chief Mark Cannell.

 Cannell said the conditions were too dangerous for the container ship to make the rescue itself.